Zartinad/FullDeployment/README.md

 ```
 phpMyAdmin available at: 138.197.151.255/phpmyadmin
 ```
-When you enter phpmyadmin through your browswer, enter the username and password created in the mysql setup
+When you enter phpmyadmin through your browser, enter the username and password created in the mysql setup

 ![alt text](https://github.com/Zartinad/FullDeployment/blob/master/Tutorial_Pictures/phpmyadmin.png "phpmyadmin.png")